RevealBi/Documentation/en/filters/dashboard-filters-properties.md

 5. Choose *London, UK* from the list and click/tap the *Create Filter* button.

+### Specifics When Using an MS Analysis Services Data Source

+There are some specifics when configuring a SSAS-based dashboard filter (see in the list below).

+> A screenshot showing both fields below (no collapsing a dropdown, please)

+ 1. **Displayed Element** - you can select a *Dimension*, *Hierarchy* or *Level* data field to display dashboard filter values, but not a _Measure_ data field.

+2. (*Optional*) **Show only when Measure has data** - select a *Measure* to limit the dashboard filter values list to those that contain data for a certain Measure.

+For example, if you use the *Product* Dimension as a *Displayed element* to filter sales data in a visualization, your dashboard filter will show a list of products (e.g. bikes, clothes, etc).
+By additionally selecting the *Internet orders* Measure for *Show only when Measure has data* field, you will exclude dashboard filter values, which do not contain information about the *Internet orders* Measure.
+So, if there are no internet orders of bikes, the _bike_ product will not show up in the _Dashboard Filters_ list.

+### Next Steps

 Now that you have already created your dashboard filter, you will need to **connect it to the visualizations** you want to apply filtering to.